Avadel Pharmaceuticals Provides Corporate Update and Reports Third Quarter 2022 Financial Results

 Management to host a conference call today at 8:00 a.m.
 ET

-/EIN News/ -- DUBLIN, Ireland, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Avadel Pharmaceuticals plc (Nasdaq: AVDL), a biopharmaceutical company focused on transforming medicines to transform lives, today provided a corporate update and announced its financial results for the third quarter ended September 30, 2022.
+DUBLIN, Ireland, Nov.
+09, 2022 (GLOBE NEWSWIRE) -- Avadel Pharmaceuticals plc AVDL, a biopharmaceutical company focused on transforming medicines to transform lives, today provided a corporate update and announced its financial results for the third quarter ended September 30, 2022.

 "With tentative approval in hand and approximately seven months or less from a final approval decision, we are in launch preparation mode to make LUMRYZ available to people living with narcolepsy as soon as possible following a final approval decision.
 In this regard, we continue to execute our strategy to potentially accelerate the timeline to a final approval decision and shorten the timeline to a subsequent launch of LUMRYZ," said Greg Divis, Chief Executive Officer of Avadel Pharmaceuticals.
 "We are fully committed to serving this important patient community and providing a much-needed and highly anticipated treatment option in the $3 billion plus once-at-bedtime oxybate market."